kavishka-sulakshana/paper-marking-helper/README.md

+# Paper Marking Helper

+This app helps you to easy the work of uploading, deviding online PDF papers and giving marks.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).